-- In recent years the police give heavy penalties to anyone caught drinking and driving.
+- The police give heavy penalties to anyone caught drinking and driving.

-- Strict penalties for drink driving is widely believed to be the most effective policy.
+- Strict penalties for drunk driving are widely believed to be the most effective policy.

 - In some societies, harsh treatment in prison is considered the best way to deter serious crimes.

-Lenient sentence / Get off lightly / a Soft option
+a lenient sentence / get off lightly / a soft option

 - Although the offender was accused of manslaughter, he got a lenient sentence of only 9 months.

 - Considering that he was convicted of assault, he got off lightly with only a fine.

 - Fines for drunk driving offences are often believed to be a soft option.

 - The criminal justice system in Japan is in desperate need of reform.